George Wade: Scotland

 You would lift up your hands and bless General Wade.

 Wade also organised a militia, "Highland Watches", and called on members of the landed gentry to sign up and raised the first six companies in 1725 (three of Campbells and one each of Frasers, Grants, and Munros).
-Also in 1725, Wade put down an insurrection after the government attempted to extend the "malt tax" to Scotland, and enraged citizens in Glasgow drove out the military and destroyed the home of their representative in Parliament.
+Also in 1725, Wade put down an insurrection after the government attempted to extend the "malt tax" to Scotland, and enraged citizens in Glasgow drove out the military and destroyed the home of their M.P.
 He was promoted to lieutenant general on 15 April 1727.

 On 1 June 1732, he became Governor of Berwick-upon-Tweed, and on 19 June 1733, he became Governor of Fort William, Fort George and Fort Augustus.
 He was promoted to general of horse on 17 July 1739.

 He raised four more "Highland Watch" companies in 1739, which were subsequently reorganized as the Black Watch regiment.
 He still had the time to sign his support to the Foundling Hospital, which was established in 1739 in London.
 On 22 June 1742, he was appointed Lieutenant-General of the Ordnance, and on 24 June 1742, he was appointed a member of the Privy Council.